UPDATED: Kenneth Glasgow's murder charge dropped

-A murder charge against Kenneth Glasgow, a local community activist, has been dropped after a Houston County grand jury found evidence against him was insufficient for an indictment, a Dothan television station reported Friday.
+A murder charge against Kenneth Glasgow, a local community activist, has been dropped after a Houston County grand jury found evidence against him was insufficient for an indictment, WTVY reported Friday.

-Glasgow, 55, was charged with capital murder in connection to in March 25, 2018, shooting death of 23-year-old Breunia Jennings on Allen Road in Dothan.
+Glasgow, 55, was charged with capital murder in connection to the March 25, 2018, shooting death of 23-year-old Breunia Jennings on Allen Road in Dothan.

 Glasgow was driving a vehicle occupied by Jamie Townes, 29, who believed someone had stolen his car.